JxustLiao/Natural-Language-Processing/term extraction and keyword extraction/pke/README.md

-# `pke` - python keyphrase extraction（本项目的源网址为：https://github.com/boudinfl/pke）
+# `pke` - python keyphrase extraction  本项目的源网址为：https://github.com/boudinfl/pke

 `pke` is an **open source** python-based **keyphrase extraction** toolkit.
 It provides an end-to-end keyphrase extraction pipeline in which each component can